Are you an advisor? Go to Unbiased Pro

-This article will take you through the main things you need to consider if you are retiring in Kansas.
+Here are the main things you need to consider if you are planning on retiring in Kansas.

 Is Kansas a good place to retire?

-According to data from the U.S. Census Bureau in 2020, Kansas had a population of approximately 2.9 million people, with over 15% of the population being over the age of 65, making it one of the top states with a large retirement population.
+According to data from the U.S. Census Bureau, in 2024, Kansas had a population of approximately 3 million people, with 7.5% of the population age 65 or older.
+That’s about on par with many other states so that retirees will have plenty of company.

 If you’re considering retiring in Kansas, speaking with an expert financial advisor can make the transition into retirement go smoothly.
 At Unbiased, we match you with a financial advisor perfectly suited to meet your needs.
 Answer a few simple questions here, and we’ll take care of the rest.